sanmarjx/Election-Analysis/README.md

 # Election-Analysis

 ## Overview of Election Audit
-A Colorado Borad of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Calculate the number of votes and the percentage of total votes for each county.